jonfairbanks/mcp-gateway/README.md

 - stores audit logs, shared cache entries, and shared rate-limit state in Postgres
 - exposes Prometheus metrics at `GET /metrics`
 - supports single shared bearer auth or Postgres-backed API keys with RBAC
+- keeps the HTTP surface focused on MCP traffic, runtime visibility, and self-service; use CLI commands for operator workflows

 ## Prerequisites